freenas/freenas-docs/userguide/vms.rst

 client should wait until the VM has booted before attempting the connection.

-To automatically pass the VNC password, input it into the :guilabel:`Password` field.
+To automatically pass the VNC password, enter it into the :guilabel:`Password` field.
 Note that the password is limited to 8 characters.